iradukunda12/Instagram_UI_Clone/README.md

 # Instagram_UI_Clone
-I will be replicating the Instagram App in Flutter/Dart
+I will be replicating the Instagram App using Flutter/Dart